Ruatapu: Ruatapu's travels

 Ruatapu and his father Chief Uanuku Rakeiora lived at Taputapuatea on Ra'iātea some 30 or so generations ago, and were descendants of Iro-nui-ma Oata.
-A fond canoeist, Ruatapu had dreamed since boyhood of traveling to his own island to become ariki like his father.
+A fond canoeist, Ruatapu had dreamed since boyhood of travelling to his own island to become ariki like his father.
 For this he crafted the canoe Te Kareroaitai out of a tamanu tree before setting out to the ocean upon reaching adulthood.
 Eight or nine days later, he arrived at Avarua Harbour at Rarotonga and met local Chief Potikitaua of Avananui village who told him the island's ariki was Chief Tangiia.
 He decided to settle here, and found a wife out of Uanukukaiatia, or Uanukutapu, with whom he had a son with named Tamaiva.

 Four years later, Ruatapu left Rarotonga alone in search of a new island, leaving Tamaiva to grow up and become the island's ariki.
 After many days and nights at sea, Ruatapu arrived at Tongatapu where the first person he met was Tapotuki Tonga, who informed him that the island's ariki was Chief Kaukura.
 Ruatapu stayed with Tapotuki Tonga, growing fond of her, and ended up having another son with her named Moenau.